ibm-cloud-docs/discovery/building.md

 #### Using a custom entity model
 {: #custom-entity-model}

 If you wish to create a custom enrichment model, you can do so in {{site.data.keyword.knowledgestudiofull}} and import the model into {{site.data.keyword.discoveryshort}} by adding the ID in the `Custom Model ID` box of the {{site.data.keyword.discoveryshort}} tooling.
-For more information on integrating with {{site.data.keyword.knowledgestudiofull}}, see [Integrating with {{site.data.keyword.knowledgestudiofull}}](/docs/discovery?topic=discovery-integrating-with-wks).
+For more information about integrating with {{site.data.keyword.knowledgestudiofull}}, see [Integrating with {{site.data.keyword.knowledgestudiofull}}](/docs/discovery?topic=discovery-integrating-with-wks).
 The custom {{site.data.keyword.knowledgestudiofull}} model overrides the default Entity Extraction enrichment.

 Only one {{site.data.keyword.knowledgestudiofull}} model can be assigned to an enrichment.
 {: note}